boundary/pulse-api-cli/docs/install.md

 It is highly recommended that you use the python [`virtualenv`](http://docs.python-guide.org/en/latest/dev/virtualenvs/) package to create an alternative python installation and then install the boundary package into this alternate python environment.
-Python can be an integral part of the operating system and installing the Boundary CLI package in a separate python environment prevents disturbing the global installation by upgrading to newer packages that may be required by the Boundary CLI package.
+Python can be an integral part of the operating system and installing the TrueSight Pulse CLI package in a separate python environment prevents disturbing the global installation by upgrading to newer packages that may be required by the TrueSight Pulse CLI package.

 ```bash
 # Install python virtual environment in home directory